Get your mom life organized with these best bullet journals + 55 bullet journal ideas to get you started!

 I’ve been hearing A LOT about bullet journals and they look AMAZING.
 I LOVE to doodle and create, and bullet journals mesh your creativity personality with your logical side.

-I’m excited to get my bullet journal in the mail but while I wait I thought I’d share with you what bullet journals are (and who created the trend), how to get started bullet journaling, the top bullet journals for moms and give you 55 bullet journal ideas!
+I finally received my bullet journal in the mail and while I use mine, I thought I’d share with you what bullet journals are (and who created the trend), how to get started bullet journaling, the top bullet journals for moms and give you 55 bullet journal ideas!

 I would love it if you pinned this post for later or bookmark it for when you have a chance to decide which bullet journal you want.